Denoising Data with Measurement Error Using a Reproducing Kernel-based Diffusion Model: Introduction

 The contributions of this paper are outlined below:

-\begin{enumerate} \item \textbf{Flexible and Scalable Diffusion-Based Method:} We propose a flexible and scalable diffusion-based denoising framework that synthetic error-free data.
-Then, statistical and machine learning methods can be applied to them for any downstream tasks, e.g., predictive or unsupervised learning tasks.
-Our method does not require the density of the error-free data to follow a parametric form and is applicable in large-scale multivariate datasets.
+\begin{enumerate} \item \textbf{Flexible and Scalable Diffusion-Based Method:} We propose a flexible and scalable diffusion-based denoising framework that synthesizes error-free data.
+Then, statistical and machine learning methods can be applied to them for downstream tasks, e.g., predictive or unsupervised learning tasks.
+Our method does not assume that the density of the error-free data follows a given parametric form and is applicable to large-scale multivariate datasets in a non-parametric manner.

-\item \textbf{Novel Non-parametric RKHS Framework:} To achieve tractable and efficient estimation with favorable convergence properties, we propose a non-parametric diffusion framework in an RKHS setting with a Gaussian kernel, based on a complex score-matching loss function.
-This approach enables us to estimate the score function of intermediate error-contaminated data using only the observed, error-contaminated data.
+\item \textbf{Novel Non-parametric RKHS Framework:} To achieve tractable and efficient estimation with favorable convergence properties, we propose a non-parametric diffusion framework in an RKHS setting with a Gaussian kernel, based on a complex score-matching loss.
+This approach enables us to estimate the score function of intermediate error-contaminated data using only the observed fully error-contaminated data.

-\item \textbf{Provable Convergence Rate}: Under proper regularity conditions, we prove that our diffusion-based denoised data distribution approximates the error-free ones with the KL divergence between them of order $\cO\big(1 / \sqrt{\cB_{K}/n}\big)$, which matches the standard results in the existing literature of diffusion-based methods in the error-free case \citep{chen2022sampling,lee2022convergence}.
-Notably, the KL convergence result indicates a faster rate than the classical kernel smoothing–based deconvolution distribution estimator \citep{fan1991optimal}.
-Such an acceleration comes from additional smoothness conditions imposed on the score function, which are not introduced in traditional deconvolution methods.
+\item \textbf{Provable Convergence Rate}: Under proper regularity conditions, we prove that our diffusion-based denoised data distribution approximates the error-free distribution with the KL divergence between them being of order $\cO\big(\sqrt{\cB_{\cK}/n}\big)$.
+The result matches the standard results in the existing literature characterizing the gap between real data and data generated by diffusion models \citep{chen2022sampling,lee2022convergence}.
+Notably, for favorable $\cB_{\cK}$, the KL convergence is faster than that of classical kernel-smoothing-based deconvolution distribution estimators \citep{fan1991optimal}.
+Such an acceleration comes from the additional smoothness conditions imposed on the score function (Assumption \ref{ass:lip continuity}), which are not included in analyses of traditional deconvolution methods \citep{fan1991optimal}.

 \item \textbf{Application to Real Data in Digital Health:} We demonstrate the flexibility and applicability of the proposed framework through a real-world clinical problem in the digital health domain, specifically examining the impact of measurement error on decision-making for CGM.
-Our sensitivity analysis provides a novel opportunity to reevaluate diabetes clinical trials by incorporating the measurement error of continuous glucose monitors and drawing valid conclusions about the effects of new interventions and drugs.
+Our sensitivity analysis provides a novel opportunity to reevaluate diabetes clinical trials by incorporating the measurement error of continuous glucose monitors and drawing valid conclusions about the effects of new interventions and drugs. \end{enumerate}